 When it is necessary to add a Director to the Board, the Nominating and Corporate Governance Committee, in consultation with the Board, determines the specific criteria for a new Director candidate.
 After the Nominating and Corporate Governance Committee identifies a prospective candidate, the Committee determines the appropriate method to evaluate the candidate.
 This determination is based on the information provided to the Committee by the person recommending the prospective candidate and the Committee's knowledge of the candidate.
 This information may be supplemented by inquiries to the person who made the recommendation or to others.
-The preliminary determination is based on the need for additional Board members to fill vacancies or to expand the size of the Board, and the likelihood that the candidate will meet the Board and other Board members, whether a candidate should continue to be considered as a potential nominee.
+The preliminary determination is based on the need for additional Board members to fill vacancies or to expand the size of the Board, and the likelihood that the candidate will meet the Board membership criteria listed in Section I below.
+The Committee will determine, after discussion with the Chairman of the Board and other Board members, whether a candidate should continue to be considered as a potential nominee.
 If a candidate warrants additional consideration, the Committee may request an independent executive search firm to gather additional information about the candidate's background, experience and reputation, and to report its findings to the Committee.
 The Committee then evaluates the candidate and determines whether to interview the candidate.
 One or more members of the Committee and others as appropriate perform candidate interviews.
 Once the evaluation and interviews are completed, the Committee recommends to the Board which candidates should be nominated.
 The Board makes a determination of nominees after review of the recommendation and the Committee's report.